Generative Anchored Fields: Controlled Data Generation via Emergent Velocity Fields and Transport Algebra: Experimental Evaluation

 \subsection{Qualitative Evaluation}

-We qualitatively asses the effect of the number of Euler steps on generation quality using the CelebA-HQ dataset ($256\times 256$), utilizing the Fr\'echet Inception Distance (FID)~\parencite{10.5555/3295222.3295408,Seitzer2020FID} as metric.
-All FID scores are computed using 50,000 generated samples.
-As shown in Figure~\ref{fig:fid_progress}, with very few steps ($1-5$) the samples are blurry but roughly coherent; increasing the steps to $10-40$ sharply improves the quality and semantic detail.
+We analyze the effect of the number of IER, Euler, and Heun steps on generation quality using CelebA-HQ ($256\times 256$) and ImageNet ($256\times 256$).
+We quantitatively measure sample quality with the Fr\'echet Inception Distance (FID)~\parencite{10.5555/3295222.3295408,Seitzer2020FID} and inception score (IS)~\parencite{salimans_improved_2016}, and the diversity using the recall score~\parencite{kynkaanniemi_improved_2019}.
+All FID scores are computed by the PyTorch Fidelity library~\parencite{obukhov2020torchfidelity} using 50,000 generated samples.

-The qualitative analysis shows a strong dependence on the number of Euler steps for CelebA-HQ 256 generation quality.
-The FID score experiences its most significant reduction initially, dropping sharply from $26.34$ at $20$ steps to $17.12$ at $40$ steps, corresponding to the rapid transition from blurry to sharp samples seen in Figure~\ref{fig:fid_progress_chart}.
-Beyond $40$ steps, the curve exhibits clear diminishing returns: FID improves from about $12.024$ to only $10.30$ at $250$ steps.
-Therefore, while $250$ steps yields the best score, near-optimal, computationally efficient generation is already achieved around $80$-$100$ Euler steps.

-Table~\ref{tab:celeba_fid} reports FID scores on CelebA-HQ $256$ for a range of likelihood-based, score-based, and latent-diffusion models.
-GAF achieves a FID of $10.32$, placing it in a comparable range to established score-based methods on this dataset, while more heavily engineered latent-diffusion models still obtain the best reported numbers.
-This shows that our endpoint formulation is already competitive, with clear potential for further gains from architectural and training refinements.